The Milwaukee Public Museum is committed to providing a safe environment where its patrons and employees are treated with respect and dignity.

 - All parcels are subject to search at any time.
 No parcel larger than 11 inches by 15 inches in either dimension may be carried into the Museum without permission, including:

 - Folding oversized parcels, even when reduced in size.

-- Smoking is not allowed anywhere in the building or on the premises.
+- Smoking and/or vaping are not allowed anywhere in the building or on the premises.

 - Food or drinking is not allowed in exhibit areas or outside of designated areas.
 Infant feeding is allowed.